OpenGlobalMind/old-rel8-wiki/Jerry Michalski.md

 The data in Jerry's Brain is a great starter for "inoculating" [[The Big Fungus]], a metaphoric way of thinking about our emergent shared memory.

 Jerry would like to write a next-generation book titled [[What If We Trusted You]].

+He's also created placeholder websites for initiatives that ought to exist, such as:

+- The Betterverse
+- The Weaving the World podcast
+-